-If so, that’s great!
-Otherwise, listen up!

 How do you decide what to eat?

 First you must find origin, and season of food in order to decide what’s best to eat.

 The reader must understand what it means to eat locally, and in season.

 Lure the reader into story by encapsulating the question of “where does my food come from?” into the readers thought.